bscheibe/sdotcomv2/README.md

     - Fill in the blog post data.
 Each are described below:
         - **title**: The title of the blog post that will be display to the readers.
 This will also be converted to be used as the url of the blog post. **So be sure to name the blog file the same as the output of the slugified title.**
         - **postImage** : The image you want to use in the http://roadmunk.com/blog/ meta page that holds all the posts.
 This can be the same as image or different.
+        - **category** : Which category the blog should be placed into.
+The default is releasenotes.
+Be sure when adding a category to write in all lowercase and without spaces.
         - **image**: The image you want to use in the top header.
 If you don't want to use one just put 'none'.
 If you do put in a image remember to place it in the `roadmunkWebsite/images/` directory and refer to 3.3 above
         - **icon** : The icon you want to use on the main blog page.
 You can choose from any of the ones found here: http://getbootstrap.com/components/#glyphicons.
 All you need to do is add the name of the icon following `gylphicon-`
         - **bioOn** : whether you would like the short biography at the bottom of the post.
 This is good for guest posts.
 It will pull data from the author object.